Section 2: List of Special Terms

 Extinction: (ex TINK shun) The complete eradication, or disappearance, of a species of animal or plant.
 Extinction can occur in a particular place.
 For instance, horses became extinct in North America after the Last Ice Age, but continued to thrive and evolve in Europe, Asia, and Africa.

 Formation: A layer of rock that is distinct from other layers.
 When geologists look at a cliff or river bank, they see layers of different colors or textures.
 Each layer is a formation.
 Formations are usually consistent over a large area.
 Each formation represents the long period of time in which it was created.
-A Formation is named for a permanent nearby feature which may be a town or a creek or a hill.
+A formation is named for a permanent nearby feature which may be a town or a creek or a hill.
 The Sentinel Butte formation is named after a prominent butte in Golden Valley County, but the formation is actually found over a large portion of southwestern North Dakota.
 Sometimes, several formations form a group.
 The Fort Union Group includes the Sentinel Butte, Ludlow, Cannonball, and Bullion Creek formations.

 Geologist: (gee OL a jist) A person who studies earth and its rocks and minerals.
 Some geologists specialize in surface geology; others specialize in the geology of the layers of sediment below the earth’s surface.

 Glacier: (GLAY sher) A sheet of ice usually formed from compacted snow that moves slowly carving the land underneath it as it goes.
 Glaciers pick up rocks, soil, and other materials as they move and leave those materials behind when they begin to melt.
+Glaciers are sometimes called ice sheets.

 Glacial till: Sediment remaining after a glacier retreated.
 The sediment was trapped in the ice, but dropped to the surface of the land as the glacier melted.
 The size of glacial till varies from tiny clay particles to boulders.